aiven/aiven-docs/docs/products/kafka/howto/best-practices.md

 - **`acks=all`**: The producer waits for acknowledgment from both the leader and all replicas.
 This ensures no data loss but can slow down communication.

-## Configure single availability zone (AZ) for BYOC customers
+## Configure single availability zone (AZ) for BYOC

-For Bring Your Own Cloud (BYOC) customers, deploying Aiven for Apache Kafka in a single availability zone (AZ) can reduce costs by removing inter-zone data transfer fees.
+For Bring Your Own Cloud (BYOC) customers, deploying Aiven for Apache Kafka in a single AZ can reduce costs by removing inter-zone data transfer fees.
 However, using a single AZ removes Kafka's resiliency, as data is not replicated across zones.
 This increases the risk of downtime if the AZ fails.